Travel Insurance

 Credit card trip insurance, including Chase Sapphire’s, is meant only for emergencies and covers the bare minimum.

-AspectChase Sapphire InsuranceDedicated Travel Insurance
+CoverageChase Sapphire InsuranceDedicated Travel Insurance

 Medical Expense Coverage$2,500 cap (Reserve only)$50,000 to $1,000,000 or more

-Pre-existing Condition CoverageNot coveredAvailable with some policies
+Pre-existing Condition CoverageNot coveredAvailable with most policies

 Adventure or High-Risk ActivitiesOften excludedAvailable with specific policies or as an add-on